-This group of modules comprises the optimization methods like sizing optimization, topology optimization, and shape optimization.
+All optimization methods in PERMAS are fully integrated.
+Besides sizing optimization, topology optimization, and shape optimization are available.
 In addition, reliability analysis is available to handle uncertain model parameters.
 An optimization under reliability constraints is supported as robust design optimization.